ulfox/nettrust/README.md

 export NET_TRUST_WHITELIST_NETWORK_HOME=192.168.1.0/24
 ```

+Note: blacklisting via env is not yet supported.
+Check config section in the next section to add blacklists

 #### Using Config file

 Use `config.json` to whitelist or blacklist hosts and networks

-Note: This is expected to be in the root of the directory hosts NetTrust binary
+Note: This is expected to be in the root directory that hosts NetTrust binary

 ```bash
 {